Touch the Sky (Kanye West song): Composition and recording

 Musically, "Touch the Sky" is a hip hop song.
 A slowed sample is included of Mayfield's 1971 recording "Move On Up" within the song, as written by him, alongside Latin horns.
 Lyrically, the song sees West give encouragement and inspiration to people for them to have a high level of self-confidence like him.
 A brief history of bright clothes in New York rap is provided by West, dating back to when he first signed to Roc-A-Fella years before the song's release.
 West insists with certain lyrics that even though he tried to right his wrongs, they helped him with songwriting.
 Lupe Fiasco performs the third verse, in which he uses a number of double entendres and metaphors.

 Just Blaze solely handled the song's production, making it the only track on Late Registration to not be produced by West and also the only track from the album that the former worked on.
 He tried the Mayfield sample after nothing was really clicking in the studio and it was the beat that West felt passionate about when he played West multiple beats.
 When asked on Twitter about the story behind "Touch the Sky" in May 2016, Just Blaze revealed that he completed the production 20 minutes before West arrived at Baseline Studios.
-While "Touch the Sky" was produced by Just Blaze, the track was written by West, Lupe Fiasco and Justin Smith.
+While "Touch the Sky" was produced by Just Blaze, the track was written by West, Fiasco and Justin Smith.
 It was recorded by Anthony Kilhoffer and Andrew Dawson at The Record Plant (Hollywood, CA) and Chalice Recording Studios (Hollywood, CA), respectively.
 The track was mixed by Mike Dean at Chalice Recording Studios, with assistant engineering from Richard Reitz, Matt Green, Nate Connelly and Mike Mo.
 Vlado Meller mastered the track.